Mamena2020/zomie-app/README.md

 this app uses <a href="https://webrtc.org">WebRTC</a> for media real-time communication, and <a href="https://socket.io">socket.io</a> for signaling & messaging.
 <a href="https://github.com/Mamena2020/zomie-server"> Server<a> running on nodejs with SFU architecture which features the following data transmission processes between the media server and the endpoints (client).

-This app also using <a href="https://github.com/Mamena2020/zomie-turn-server">Zomie TURN Server </a> as relays media,
-<a href="https://github.com/Mamena2020/zomie-turn-server"> TURN Server </a> work as a backup if STUN Server won't work because client device behind of symmetric NAT
+This app also using TURN Server as relays media, work as a backup plan if STUN Server won't work because client device behind of symmetric NAT.
+TURN server is already end-to-end encrypted by the peers and the TURN Server cannot decode/read the encrypted packet, it just relays the packet to other peers.
+By default TURN already setup in file (lib/Services/WebRTC/Config/WRTCConfig.dart) using free TURN Servers from <a href="https://www.metered.ca/tools/openrelay/">OPEN RELAY</a>. but you can add your own Turn server using <a href="https://github.com/Mamena2020/zomie-turn-server">Zomie TURN Server </a> as relays media.

 - Features